| If your ring spins around on

 replaced after just a couple of years.

-Top of Page FingerFit
+Top of Page FingerFit®

-Some of the newer hinged shanks on the market will open totally for
+The other hinged shanks on the market

 those with really large knuckles.
 These shanks are a solid type

-construction with a specially fabricated lock.
-SuperFit
+construction with a specially fabricated locking mechanism.
+Branded

-SuperFit type rings are available in many widths allowing the
+These shanks are available in many widths allowing the

-the other styles of shanks and thus may be much more expensive.
+ring, however they are much heavier than the other styles of shanks and thus may be more expensive.

 These styles require nearly perfect alignment and curvature for the

-Top of Page FingerFit
+Top of Page FingerFit®

 If you are local to the Fallbrook or Bonsall area, you can schedule an